theo-maro/nodejs-made-easy/1-getting-started/first-node-program.md

 ### First Node program

-- ctrate a file and write tour first node program inside it
+- create a file and write your first node program inside it

   ```js
   function sayHello(name) {